What is the Fair Jobs Code?

 - a supplier of goods, services or works, including a provider of construction works, who is intending to bid for procurement contracts valued at $1 million or more (exclusive of GST).

-- a business intending to apply for a government grant if the Victorian Government component of the grant is worth $500,000 or more (exclusive of GST), and where a key milestone is to deliver new jobs.
+- a business intending to apply for a government grant if the Victorian Government component of the grant is worth $500,000 or more (exclusive of GST), and where a key milestone of the grant agreement specifies that the business will increase or retain the number of employees engaged by the business.

 When does the code apply from?